aces/Loris/modules/issue_tracker/test/issue_tracker_test_plan.md

 10. Test if users can delete their own uploaded attachments.
 11. Test if user assigned to issue cannot delete attachments of issue owner.
 12. Test that emails are sent to users that are watching the issue.
+13. **External Issue ID**: With the permission, edit the value and verify it saves and appears in the comment history.
+Without the permission, both the field and any `externalIssueID` rows in the comment history must be hidden.

 ## Permissions [Automation Testing]
 1. Remove `Issue Tracker: View/Edit/Comment Issues - All Sites` permission.